stitchfix/mab/README.md

 Mab provides the following strategies:

-- Thompson sampling
+- Thompson sampling (`mab.Thompson`)
-- Epsilon-greedy
+- Epsilon-greedy (`mab.EpsilonGreedy`)
-- Proportional
+- Proportional (`mab.Proportional`)

+Mab also provides a Monte-Carlo based Thompson-sampling strategy (`mab.ThompsonMC`) but it is much slower an less accurate than `mab.Thompson`, which is based on numerical integration.
+It is not recommended to use `ThompsonMC` in production.

 ##### Thompson sampling